StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### Checks and propagation functions

-You can find the ID of a check or propagation function in the StackState UI.
+You can find the ID of check or propagation function for a specific component in the StackState UI.

 1. Click on a component to open the component details.
 2. Click on **...** and select **Show JSON**.